udno/blender-retime/README.md

 - Video textures or anything that plays not based on keyframes will not work (yet).
 - The first time you add to Velo, it might have Velocity enabled even if it is unchecked.
--If NLA tracks are in use, the retime might not work.
+- If NLA tracks are in use, the retime might not work.
 I recommend backing up the scene and baking the actions.

 ## Bugs